 Sensors, as we all know “senses” a particular thing, it can be heat,touch,pressure or anything.
 We use a lot of sensors around us.
+Be it the best humidifiers today or latest health devices, every of these devices are using sensors.
 For example a thermometer is basic example of sensor as the mercury senses the body heat and shoes the results.

 The various types of sensors are:

 - Temperature Sensor- As the name suggests,this type of sensor is used to sense the temperature.
 It consists of 2 types-mechanical and electrical temperature sensors.
 The major sensors under this category are : Thermometer, Bi-metal, Thermocouple, Thermistor and Resistance thermometer.

 - Pressure sensor- This type of sensor is used to measure the pressure.
 Pressure sensors can also be used to indirectly measure other variables such as fluid/gas flow, speed, water level, and altitude.
 Pressure sensors can alternatively be called pressure transducers, pressure transmitters, pressure senders, pressure indicators, piezometers and manometers

 - Ultrasonic sensor- Ultrasonic transducers are transducers that convert ultrasound waves to electrical signals or vice versa.
 Those that both transmit and receive may also be called ultrasound transceivers; many ultrasound sensors besides being sensors are indeed transceivers because they can both sense and transmit.

 - The acceleration sensor- The triaxial acceleration sensor family is specifically designed for low-power applications to enhance functionality in mobile phones and consumer electronic devices.